Nara-Network/nara-stable-ovault/MCT_ARCHITECTURE.md

 ┌─────────────────────────────────────┐
 │ MultiCollateralToken (MCT)          │ ← Hub only, invisible to users │   ↓                                  │
-│ USDe (ERC4626 Vault)                │ ← Vault with MCT as underlying
+│ nUSD (ERC4626 Vault)                │ ← Vault with MCT as underlying
 │   ↓                                  │
-│ USDeOFTAdapter (lockbox)            │ ← Sends USDe cross-chain
+│ USDeOFTAdapter (lockbox)            │ ← Sends nUSD cross-chain
 └─────────────────────────────────────┘
             │ LayerZero
             ↓
 Spoke Chains (Base, OP, etc.):
 ┌─────────────────────────────────────┐
-│ USDeOFT (mint/burn)                 │ ← Mints USDe on spoke
+│ USDeOFT (mint/burn)                 │ ← Mints nUSD on spoke
 │                                      │
 │ (No MCT - it stays on hub!)         │
 └─────────────────────────────────────┘